cosmos/interchain-security/CONTRIBUTING.md

 A MAJOR version of ICS will always be backwards compatible with the previous MAJOR version of ICS.
 Versions before that are not supported.
 For example, a provider chain could run ICS at version 3.4.5, and would be compatible with consumers running ICS at 2.0.0, 2.1.2, 3.2.1, but not 1.2.7.

-### Emergency Patch Releases

-In the case of an emergency patch release, this patch is applied to all maintained MAJOR versions of ICS, and the MINOR version is incremented.
-The patch may change consumer/provider communication over IBC, and it may be consensus breaking to the provider and/or consumers.

 ## Testing

 Appropriate tests should be written with a new feature, and all existing tests should pass.
 See [docs/testing.md](./docs/testing.md) for more information.